gifdog97/gifdog97.github.io/_pages/about.md

   - /about.html
 ---

-I am a project researcher in the Department of Computer Science at The University of Tokyo.
+I am a 1st year PhD student at The University of Tokyo.
 I am working on Computational Linguistics / Natural Language Processing.
 I am a daydreamer loving music and climbing.